antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     │   │   │   ├── Slip4HySea00007_005.dat
     .......................................

- The Slip4HySea* files are in the standard format used as input by the software Tsunami-HySea (https://edanya.uma.es/hysea/):
+ The Slip4HySea* files are in a standard format used as input by the software Tsunami-HySea (https://edanya.uma.es/hysea/):

       LON1     LAT1    DEPTH1(km)      LON2    LAT2    DEPTH2(km)      LON3    LAT3    DEPTH3(km)      RAKE    SLIP(m)
     142.790939   36.904644   17.916529  142.853439   36.786213   16.508039  142.949966   36.886333   16.052090   90.000000   15.071705